smartycope/ezregex/README.md

 * [Credits](#credits)

 ## Usage
 ### Quickstart

-TLDR: This is to regular expressions what CMake is to makefiles
+TLDR: This is to regular expressions what CMake is to makefiles (i.e. it's a tool to generate the older tool's syntax)

 ```python
 from ezregex import *